moiseevigor/moiseevigor.github.io/_appendices/2026-05-03-geometry-of-seeing-A3-pmp.md

   \dot h_2 \;=\; -h_1\,h_3, \qquad
   \dot h_3 \;=\; -h_1\,h_2.$$

-These are the equations Part 2 §1 uses.
+These are the equations Part&nbsp;2 §1 uses.
 The conserved quantities are the Hamiltonian $\mathcal H_n = \tfrac12(h_1^2 + h_2^2)$ and the
 **Casimir** of $\mathfrak{se}(2)^{*}$,